Frequently Asked Questions - Chicago Marijuana Dispensary

 CBD is a cannabinoid that does not affect the mind or behavior.
 It may be useful in reducing pain and inflammation, controlling epileptic seizures, and possibly even treating mental illness and addictions.

 The medical cannabis program in Illinois is a temporary pilot program.
-Midway Dispensary is committed to seeing that pilot program succeed.
+Our Chicago dispensary is committed to seeing that pilot program succeed.
 We believe the best way for it to succeed is for all patients, caregivers, physicians, and licensed facilities to work together to ensure cannabis is used intelligently and responsibly.

 What are the precautions for use of medical cannabis in Illinois?

-Finally, always adhere to Illinois state laws when using medicinal cannabis. some of the important regulations to consider are listed below.
+Finally, always adhere to Illinois state laws when using medicinal cannabis.
+Some of the most important regulations to consider are listed below.

 Do not consume cannabis in any public place.
 Refer to the Illinois Department of Health regarding where medical cannabis can be used.
 Using medical cannabis is prohibited in a school bus, on the grounds of any preschool or primary or secondary school, in any correctional facility, in any motor vehicle, in a private residence used at any time to provide licensed child care or other similar social service care on the premises and in any public place where an individual could reasonably be expected to be observed by others.